abpai94/personal-deployment/README.md

 # Raspbery Pi Configuration
-This repository should contain the instructions and configuration files to set up the raspberry pi as a media server.
+This repository should contain the instructions and configuration files to set up the raspberry pi as a media server and recursive DNS.

-## Feature Backlog
-* VPN functionality
-* RAID capabilities
-* Opening port securely to the internet

 ## Instructions
 * Execute ```sudo apt-get update```